The American West—beautiful and legendary—for two weeks of exploration, friendship and fun.

 After meeting in Denver, we’ll drive to Rocky Mountain National Park where we’ll get to know one another, review our gear and prepare for the adventure ahead.

 Our backcountry hike will take us along snowy mountain ranges and through alpine meadows covered in wildflowers.
-We’ll average five miles per day and travel as a self-sufficient group.
+We’ll spend two or three days on the trail, average five miles per day and travel as a self-sufficient group.
 We’ll learn backcountry skills, Leave No Trace principles and camping basics near beautiful and peaceful high mountain lakes.

-We’ll take a break from the trail to raft down the Arkansas River with professional guides.
-For two days, they will lead us down the river through calm flat water and exciting Class II and III rapids.
+We’ll take a break from the trail to raft the Arkansas River for two days with professional guides who will lead us down the river through calm flat water and exciting Class II and III rapids.
 We’ll spend a night camping along the river, waking up to breakfast prepared by our guides and another great day of rafting.

 At trip end, we’ll return to Denver and look back on two weeks of outdoor exploration.
 We will celebrate our accomplishments and the friendships we formed along the way.

-9 nights of frontcountry camping.
-Campground facilities will vary and may include flush toilets, hot showers and/or laundry.
+Frontcountry camping.
+Most nights we’ll have access to campground facilities (these will vary and may include flush toilets, hot showers and/or laundry).

-3 nights of backcountry camping with no access to bathroom facilities.
+Backcountry camping.
+A small number of nights–typically two or three–will be spent in the backcountry with no access to bathroom facilities.